Rudolf Borchardt

-Rudolf Borchardt (9 June 1877, Königsberg, Prussia – 10 January 1945, Trins, Austria) was a German essayist, poet and cultural historian.
+Rudolf Borchardt (b.
+9 June 1877 in Königsberg, Kingdom of Prussia, German Empire; d.
+10 January 1945 in Trins, Ostmark, German Reich) was a German essayist, poet and cultural historian.
 He is perhaps best known for translating Dante's Divine Comedy into his own type of German language.
-Ernst Schmidt called Borchardt "one of the most problematic figures in early twentieth-century European cultural history" and "one of Germany's finest poets."
+The German classical philologist Ernst A. Schmidt has called Borchardt "one of the most problematic figures in early twentieth-century European cultural history" and "one of Germany's finest poets."

 Life

+Early life and education

-Borchardt was born into a middle class Jewish family, the son of Robert Martin Borchardt (1848–1908) and his wife Rose (née Bernstein) (1854–1943).
+Borchardt was born into a middle class Protestant, formerly Jewish family, the son of Robert Martin Borchardt (1848–1908) and his wife Rose (née Bernstein) (1854–1943).
 He was educated at the Royal School in Wesel.
 According to one of his biographers, Kai Kauffmann, he had a "narcissistic personality" from a young age.
 Borchardt studied theology in Berlin before changing to study classical philology and archeology.
 He continued these studies at the University of Bonn and the University of Göttingen in 1896, and also studied German and Egyptology.

-In 1898 Borchardt began to work on a doctoral dissertation on Greek poetry that was not completed.
-After personal crises and a serious illness in February 1901 Borchardt was decided against a university career.
-In January 1902 Borchardt fell out with his father because he had refused to allow him monthly payments and did not subsidise his expensive lifestyle.
-On 17 February he traveled to Rodaun and visited Hugo von Hofmannsthal, whom he admired.
-From 1903 he lived with a few interruptions in Tuscany and lived in a villa in Monsagrati near Lucca.
+In 1898, Borchardt began to work on a doctoral dissertation on Greek poetry that was not completed.
+After personal crises and a serious illness in February 1901 Borchardt decided against a university career.
+In January 1902 Borchardt fell out with his father when the latter refused to subsidise his expensive lifestyle with a monthly allowance.

-First World War
+Travels, writing, and public speaking

+Borchardt was inspired by the writings of his contemporaries, mainly that of Austrian writer Hugo von Hofmannsthal, whom he admired.
+He travelled widely and visited von Hofmannsthal in Rodaun, near Vienna.
+One such meeting, in 1902, resulted in Borchardt writing a series of essays on the subject of his friend and mentor's works.
+Borchardt was a popular public speaker and his lectures attracted large crowds.
+From 1903, during a visit to Italy, he began writing prose.
+The first works of fiction were allegorical in style and strongly poetic in language.
+In 1903 he moved to Italy, living in a villa in Monsagrati in Lucca, in Tuscany, with a few interruptions.